opnsense/docs/source/manual/logging.rst

 ==============

 When troubleshooting problems with your firewall, it is very likely you have to check the logs available on your system.
-Via the UI you can find them distributed within the depending Menues which are:
+In the UI of OPNsense, the log files are generally grouped the depending Menues which are:

 ------